-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 13,061 Total first-time, first-year (freshman) women who applied 17,057 Total first-time, first-year (freshman) men who were admitted 5,533 Total first-time, first-year (freshman) women who were admitted 8,302 Total full-time, first-time, first-year (freshman) men who enrolled 2,850 Total part-time, first-time, first-year (freshman) men who enrolled 8 Total full-time, first-time, first-year (freshman) women who enrolled $3,960$ Total part-time, first-time, first-year (freshman) women who enrolled 24
+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 21723 Total first-time, first-year (freshman) women who applied 29484 Total first-time, first-year (freshman) men who were admitted 6362 Total first-time, first-year (freshman) women who were admitted 9069 Total full-time, first-time, first-year (freshman) men who enrolled 2864 Total part-time, first-time, first-year (freshman) men who enrolled 7 Total full-time, first-time, first-year (freshman) women who enrolled 3896 Total part-time, first-time, first-year (freshman) women who enrolled 20 Total first-time, first-year (degree-seeking) who applied 51207 Total first-time, first-year (degree-seeking) who were admitted 15431 Total first-time, first-year (degree-seeking) who enrolled 6787